erenozgur98/avengers-quiz/README.md

 ## Description
 ---

 This is a challening Avengers Quiz created with HTML, CSS and JavaScript!
 It let's you play the game until you win or the time ends, everytime you choose a wrong answer it's going to take away 10 seconds away and at the end of the game the remaining time will be your score.
+It let's you keep the scores even you refresh the page or close your browser and re-open it.

 Deployed Project: https://erenozgur98.github.io/avengers-quiz